akihiko-shimura/ndispers/docs/source/intro/install.rst

 .. note::

-    It is strongly reccomended to use IPython_ shell or JupyterLab_ because they have `Tab completion`_ function, which is very useful to search for available crystals and glasses.
+    It is strongly reccomended using IPython_ shell or JupyterLab_ because they have `Tab completion`_ function, which is very useful to search for available crystals and glasses.